 Sales reps have a deep understanding of who is in their pipeline, what deals have been most successful recently, and what accounts might need some extra attention.
 As a field marketer, you might see the leads come through on a registration form, but you usually aren’t in-the-know about every new deal signed and customer interaction they had.

-Where field marketers do have amazing superpowers is their ability to dive into company data and trends and see what actions a lead took before they fill out a form.
+Where field marketers do have amazing superpowers is their ability to dive into data and trends around their target audience and see what actions a lead took before they fill out a form.
 Take some time on a weekly basis to uncover any great data points about the leads in your pipeline, content that’s performing well, and other initiatives that could be useful to sales.
 By combining your shared knowledge, you will be more effective with your personalization and targeting efforts, making the close and customer delight process that much easier.

 Create Custom Content